bootlin/custom_tests_tool/README.md

                                       # the .cctrc file).
     'test_plan': 'boot', # What LAVA test to you want tu run (only boot is
                          # supported)
-    'tests': ['first_test', 'mmc'], # A list of test that can be (and will) be
+    'tests': [ # A list of tests to run.
-                                    # launched on the board.
-                                    # They will be added to the job, and must be
-                                    # existing YAML files in the custom test
-                                    # repository's tests folder (without the
+        {
+            'name': 'boot', # Name matching a file in the script folder of the test suite 'defconfigs': ['multi_v7_defconfig'], # You can override the defconfigs to use, but it's not mandatory 'template': 'generic_simple_job.jinja', # You can also override the template.
+                                                    # If not, default is generic_simple_job.jinja
+            },
+        # {
+        #     'name': 'network',
+        #     'template': 'generic_multinode_job.jinja',
-                                    # extension)
+        #     },
-    'tests_multinode': ['network'], # It's the same as the 'tests' option, but
-                                    # using the multinode template
+        ],
     'notify': ['tux@free-electrons.com'], # The list of people to notify if the
                                           # board begins to fail
     },